 BizTalk Solution Deploy Error: Error saving map.
 Stored procedure returned non-zero result.

 While trying to deploy a BizTalk Server solution – MSI – into production.
-While trying to import the BizTalk Application from the .msi file into the BizTalk group by using the BizTalk Server Administration Console by:
+While trying to import the BizTalk Application from the .msi file into the BizTalk group by using the BizTalk Server Administration Console, by:

 1. Opening the BizTalk Server Administration Console for the instance of BizTalk Server into which you want to import the application.
 Click Start, click All Programs, click Microsoft BizTalk Server 20xx, and then click BizTalk Server Administration.